 Dawn wandered the downstairs restlessly.
 She was tired, exhausted really.
 But she didn't want to sleep.
 Didn't want to face Buffy, or whatever her sister was becoming.

 So much had changed for her.
 Physically she was a match for almost anyone, but emotionally she was still only fifteen.
 At times a very scared and lonely fifteen.
-Spike had been the only one to help her celebrate that birthday, back when they had been in training for their return to Sunnydale as slayer and watcher.
-He had given her the leather jacket that had been trashed earlier tonight.
+Spike had been the only one to help her celebrate that birthday, back when they'd been in training for their return to Sunnydale as slayer and watcher.
+He'd given her the leather jacket that had been trashed earlier tonight.
 She hated that it was ruined because it made her feel safe.
 The same way that he did.

 She sensed his presence before she heard him bounding up the front steps.
 "Hey," she said as he came through the door.